c-spark/cspark-ts-sdk/docs/readme.md

 });
 ```

-Do notice the `this.config` property and the `this.request(...)` method in the
+Did you notice the `this.config` property and the `this.request(...)` method in the
-`MyResource` class.
+`MyResource` class?
 These are inherited from the `ApiResource` class and are
 available for you to use in your custom resource.
 The `config` property contains
-some other goodies like the `baseUrl`, which can be used to build other URLs for
+some other goodies like the `baseUrl`, which can be used to build other URLs
 supported by the Spark platform.

 The `Uri` class is also available to help you build the URL for your custom resource.